Low-Code Automation Trends in 2024: A Technical Deep Dive

 RPA involves using software robots to automate repetitive, rule-based tasks.
 Integrating RPA with low-code platforms allows businesses to automate end-to-end processes that span multiple systems and applications.
 For instance, consider a customer onboarding process that involves steps in a CRM system, a billing system, and a support ticketing system.
 A low-code platform can orchestrate this entire process, using RPA bots to interact with the different systems and automate data entry, form filling, and other routine tasks.
 This integration eliminates manual intervention, reduces errors, and accelerates the onboarding process.

-Example: Microsoft Power Automate provides robust RPA capabilities alongside its low-code application development features.
+Example: Microsoft Power Automate provides RPA capabilities alongside its low-code application development features.
 Users can create automated workflows that trigger RPA bots to perform tasks in legacy systems or applications without APIs.
 This hybrid approach enables businesses to automate processes that would otherwise be difficult or impossible to automate.

 AI-Powered Decision Automation